 - apply insect repellent to bare skin and clothes – DEET is most effective

 - wear pale clothing so you can spot any ticks and brush them off.

 How long before a trip do you have to get the tick-borne encephalitis vaccine?

 You should get your first jab at least one month before travelling to allow enough time for the second dose before you leave, which offers 1 year of protection.

-It’s best to start your vaccination in the winter months from December onwards, to ensure you have protection from the start of tick season in spring.
+It’s best to start your vaccination from December onwards, especially if you are travelling the following year, to ensure that you have protection from the start of tick season in spring.